adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

     continue with building a great Android and Universal Windows app.
 You can delete the iOS specific project after it has been created.

-When prompted about the Xamarin Mac Agent, click on **OK** to get the list of local mac agents:
+When prompted about the Xamarin Mac Agent, Click **OK** to get the list of local mac agents:

   ![Xamarin Mac Agent - Host List][img8]

-Highlight your mac (in case there are multiples), then click on **Connect...**.
+Highlight your mac (in case there are multiples), then Click **Connect...**.
 If your mac is not listed or you are using a Mac in the cloud, then you can always enter the IP address for your mac.

 !!! tip
     For more troubleshooting tips, visit [The Xamarin Troubleshooting Site][20].